apache/nuttx/README.txt

     - The Cygwin environment.
 Instructions for installation of Cygwin on a Windows system are provided in the following paragraph, "Installing Cygwin".
 Cygwin is a mature, well-tested, and very convenient environment.
-It is especially especially convenient if you  need to integrate with Windows tools and files.
+It is especially convenient if you  need to integrate with Windows tools and files.
 Downsides are that the installation time is very long and the compile times are slow.